woodenclock/tp/docs/UserGuide.md

 ## Features

 ### 1. Getting Help : `help`
-Will display a URL/link to the complete online user guide, along with a  condensed summary of how to use every command.
+Shows the user how to use all the commands.

 ```
 ____________________________________________________________